matkoniecz/quick-beautiful/README.md

 # Similar projects

-There are some similar projects with materials and ideas on topic of teaching programming to beginners with interesting miniprojects.
+There are some similar projects with materials and ideas on the topic of teaching programming to beginners with interesting miniprojects.

 Some of them have extensive explanations making the useful on their own for the beginner.

-Note that it is not list of tutorials - I am rather looking for lists of interesting project ideas.
-I is necessary that this projects are doable by a beginners (with a help from a tutor or on their own) and give impressive results.
+Note that it is not a list of tutorials - I am rather looking for lists of interesting project ideas.
+It is necessary that these projects are doable by beginners (with a help from a tutor or on their own) and give impressive results.

 It may be in any programming, not only Python (though I think that Python is a great first programing language).